hannorein/rebound/README.rst

   This example uses the IAS15 integrator to simulate a Lidov Kozai cycle of a planet perturbed by a distant star.
-The integrator automatically adjusts the timestep so that even very high eccentricity encounters are resovled with high accuracy.
+The integrator automatically adjusts the timestep so that even very high eccentricity encounters are resolved with high accuracy.

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.